eugeniomauri1/eugeniomauri1/README.md

 - 👋 Hi, I’m @eugeniomauri1
-- 👀 I’m interested in Statistical Physiscs and its applications
+- 👀 I’m interested in Quantitative Finance
+- 📉 Currently working as Market Risk Analyst
+- 🧬 Formerly working as a PhD student in Computational Biology and Statisitcal Physics
 - 📫 How to reach me: eugeniomau96@gmail.com

 <!---